 Best clubs in Boston

-This Theatre District nightspot hosted some of the city’s biggest bashes during its previous life as the Roxy.
-Today, Royale continues to host national-level music acts on various nights, and on weekends the clubs kids pack in to dance the night away.
-The massive room has a grand stage, an elegant marble foyer, cushy seating nooks, a fantastic sound system, a festive light show and more.
-There are VIP balconies if you feel like getting away from it all.
+Royale has been known for big bashes since its previous incarnation as the Roxy.
+The club hosts national-level music acts, and the club kids flock here on weekends to dance the night away.
+The massive room has a grand stage, an elegant marble foyer, cushy seating nooks, a fantastic sound system, a festive light show, VIP balconies, and more.

 While some know the Phoenix Landing as Cambridge’s busiest soccer bar, the space really comes alive at night, when the pub-like space transforms into an old-school dance spot.
 The floor is tiny, but the variety of tunes is huge.
 Keep an eye out for popular 80s nights, plus DJs spinning hip-hop, reggae, house, techno, new wave, dubstep, and more.

-If you want to get a taste of Boston’s international scene, be prepared to pay for it.
-Venu gets points off for sky-high cover charges and expensive drinks but, if cash is no object, then a good time is pretty much guaranteed.
+Venu is known for sky-high cover charges and expensive drinks, but for those who have the cash, entry is worth it.
+A good time is all but guaranteed.
 Entourage Saturdays are the night to be here, and you should probably arrive early and dress to impress in order to improve your odds of getting in.

 The W Hotel’s nightclub/party space resembles a tunnel inside some sort of futuristic space vessel.
 Tunnel is also visually striking, with curvy couches, sleek decor, and multi-colored lighting.
 The champagne menu is extensive and expensive, but other drinks are more reasonable.
 Arrive early for an easier chance of getting in, and sometimes there's reduced admission for early entry.